Quick Questions? Email us

 Located at a distance of approximately 500 km from Kathmandu, the Dolpo is one of the best options for those who are seeking thrills and tranquility.

 You will get an opportunity to experience local customs, Nepali culture, and friendly hospitality.
-The lower Dolpo Circuit trek provides you with insight into Buddhist culture and its significance.
+The Lower Dolpo Circuit trek provides you with insight into Buddhist culture and its significance.

 If lucky, you may see a variety of wildlife inhabiting the region, including Blue mountain sheep, Mountain Goats, Jackals, wolves, and Snow Leopards, making this trip even more exotic.